Forcepoint/fp-pta-ansible-docker-artifactory/README.md

   tag is changed.
 You shouldn't need to set this unless you must force the replacement of the postgres data.
 Afterwards, you should set this back to no.
 * docker_artifactory_nginx_tag: The tag of the NGINX container to pull.
-* docker_artifactory_certs_to_trust: A list of certificates to add into Artifactory's java keystore and whether they are remote or not.
-  Useful if you're using a private CA for Artifactory's web certificates.
-  Also useful if Artifactory needs to interact with other web applications whose certificates aren't in the java truststore, like RedHat's CND.

 Make sure you get any passwords vaulted so they're not in plain text!